Toki Pilioko

 Toki Pilioko (born 1 October 1995) is a French rugby union prop and actor.
-He currently plays for RC Bassin d'Arcachon in Fédérale 1.
+He currently plays for UA Gujan-Mestras in Fédérale 2.

 Acting career

 Pilioko gained international success by interpreting a young man from the French oversea collectivity of Wallis and Futuna in the South Pacific who comes to play rugby in France in the 2016 film Mercenary.
 The film was screened in the Directors' Fortnight section at the 2016 Cannes Film Festival where it won the Europa Cinemas Label Award.
 Pilioko was also in the running for the César Award for Most Promising Actor.